okansungur/drafts/read8.md

 BDD: (Cucumber) Gherkin Language is used.
 (Given When Then) BDD is concerned about result of higher level scenarios.
 TDD is focused on testing smaller pieces of functionality in isolation.TDD you should have the knowledge of programming language whereas in BDD you dont have to.

-Domain services can publish domain events and can interact with other domain services.

-DDD has 2 phases Strategic phase and Tactical Phase.During strategic phase domain experts business analysts and developers gather  to brainstorm to identify business requirements and sharing knowledge..We call this an EventStorming session.Strategic domain design helps defining bounded contexts and defining microservices.
+Domains in DDD are:

+1-__Core subdomain__: It has highest priority.Consist complex business logic.Duplication can not be used here.
+ACL or OHS can be used.

+2-__Supporting subdomain__:It is neccessary but not accepted as core domain

+3-__Generic subdomain__: User identity management is a good example

-5 main types of Bounded contexts relationship:
+There are 5 main types of Bounded contexts relationship:

 __Partnership__: 2 way of coordination system.First team notify the second team about a change.And second team cooperate and adapt it.

 __Shared Kernel__: The intersection can be an Autherization sample for this type of bounded contexts.
 The cost is important here

 __Published Language__: API, JSON, XML, Protocol Buffer ...